-- 1. Continue to provide point of service access for Applicants close to there area of residence, i.e. Precinct 1 and 2 eligibility offices. - 2.
-Continue to have applications mailed in or dropped off in order to maintain efficiency in our application process and keep minimal office traffic and backlog, if any - 3.
-Continue to provide an effective means of qualifying and disqualifying county residents for the program through present software and inner office procedures.
+- 1. Continue to provide point of service access for Applicants close to their area of residence, i.e. Precinct 1 and 2 eligibility offices. - 2.
+Continue to have applications mailed in or dropped off in order to maintain efficiency in our application process and keep minimal office traffic and backlog, if any. - 3.
+Continue to provide an effective means of qualifying and disqualifying county residents for the program through present software and inner office procedures. - 4.
+Continue to assist clients (ineligible clients) in finding other avenues of obtaining medical care and free/low cost prescriptions. - 5.
+Continue helping clients obtain prescriptions if they need more than three prescriptions per month.